opis/string/README.md

 $str = wstring::from('ăĂâÂîÎşŞţŢ');
 ```

-Once created, you can use the UTF-8 object in the same manner in which
+Once created, you can use the resulted object in the same manner in which
 you would use a regular string.

 ```php